According To Former Lions, A Winning Football Team Can Only Be Good For Columbia

 Witkowski was one of Columbia’s greatest quarterbacks, despite winning only three games in his career.
 He still holds the top spots in season and career pass completions, passing yardage, and touchdown passes.
 Like Jackson, Witkowski went on to play professionally, becoming a Detroit Lion after graduation.

-Matt Sodl, CC ’88 and defensive tackle, recalled how it felt when students rooted for the continuation of their losing streak.
+Matt Sodl, CC ’88 and defensive tackle, recalled how it felt when students rooted for the continuation of the Lions’ record-setting 44-game losing streak.
 “You don’t want your classmates rooting against you,” he said.
 “Emotionally, that didn’t sit well with a lot of us.”

 Sodl never saw a win in his time at Columbia.
 But, beginning in his sophomore year as a starting nose tackle, he was an important part of the defense.
-In his senior year, he was a named a first-team All-Ivy player and managed to rack up 84 tackles and 5.5 sacks on the season.
+In his senior year, he was a named a first-team All-Ivy player with 84 tackles and 5.5 sacks on the season.

 Peter Leone, CC ’83 and offensive lineman, remembers the student body being apathetic about the team.
 It was “easy to be overlooked, especially when we weren’t having the success on the field,” he said.